greg-raven/Uncommon-Sense/_drafts/staging.md

 There are only two forces in the world, the sword and the spirit.
 In the long run the sword will always be conquered by the spirit.
 Napoleon Bonaparte

-When a government is dependent upon bankers for money, they and not the leaders of the government control the situation, since the hand that gives is above the hand that takes...
+When a government is dependent upon bankers for money, they and not the leaders of the government control the situation, since the hand that gives is above the hand that takes ...
 Money has no motherland; financiers are without patriotism and without decency; their sole object is gain.
 Napoleon Bonaparte

 I can't think of anything that would do more toward putting us back on the road to liberty and personal responsibility than for the average American, and for the news media, to come to the understanding that we are not a democracy, nor were we supposed to be.
 Neal Boortz